Opening the door to your imagination.

 Times have certainly changed since 1896, but the Founders’ original vision for the Library remains intact.
 The primary objective – to make a huge range of information and entertainment available to the people of Guernsey – continues to be met, with a vast selection of books now joined by a wealth of DVDs, audiobooks, and music CDs.

 At the same time the Library has wholeheartedly embraced the digital age.
-The last few years have seen the introduction of touchscreen self-service kiosks, eBook, online movie and digital magazine services, Facebook, Twitter and Instagram accounts, and a podcast.
+Recent years have seen the introduction of touchscreen self-service kiosks, eBook, online movie and digital magazine services, Facebook, Twitter and Instagram accounts, and a podcast.

 There’s also a renewed emphasis on Guille and Allès’s original vision of the Library as a hub for culture, learning and community life.
-There are adult, young adult and children's reading groups, story and rhymetimes for babies and toddlers, IT workshops, author talks, Open Mic Nights and 'Write Ins' for creative writers, and numerous themed events for children and adults – recent events include Fun Palaces, Harry Potter Book Night, and a Game of Thrones Quiz.
+There are adult, teenage and children's reading groups, story and rhymetimes for babies and toddlers, IT workshops, author talks, Open Mic Nights and 'Write Ins' for creative writers, and numerous themed events for children and adults – recent events include Fun Palaces, Harry Potter Book Night, Drag Queen Story Time, and a Game of Thrones Quiz.
 Read the latest Annual Report for more about current services, events and activities.

 Well over a century after its foundation, the Library remains firmly at the heart of island life.